ferdinandhubbard981/RR---SW-Eng-Technical-Assessment/b_code_refactor/design-choices.md

 Designing this so it is maintainable for years to come is tricky, because I don't really know what kind of features might be added to this robot, as I don't know what it will be used for either.

+If I were to for example need to support different batteries that have different battery usage calculations, I would create a battery interface, which I would inherit whenever I need to support a new battery.
+However, since I don't expect I will need this feature, there no point in making the program more complex for no reason.